emmajanedrews/base-template/_posts/2018-04-18-is-now-the-right-time-to-sell-in-baltimore.md

 Things are getting a little intense out there.
 We’ve been seeing issues arising for a few of our buyers, so if you’re entering our market any time in the near future, be cautious.&nbsp;

 Also, it’s important to realize that some properties in our market are selling quickly and some aren’t.
-So, if you’ve been trying to sell for the past couple of years but haven’t been successful yet, give my team a call.
-We would be happy to help.&nbsp;
+So, **if you’ve been trying to sell for the past couple of years but haven’t been successful yet, give my team a call.
+We would be happy to help.**&nbsp;

 {% include pullquote.html %}